Application window opens September 1, 2023

-The Diagnostic Medical Sonography (DMS) Program at UCHealth University of Colorado Hospital (UCH) provides high-quality clinical and didactic education needed to pass the American Registry of Diagnostic Medical Sonography (ARDMS) certification exams in physics, obstetrics, gynecological, abdominal and superficial structure ultrasound.
-This program, located on the University of Colorado Anschutz Medical Campus, maintains excellence by emphasizing clinical training and an advanced didactic curriculum.
+The Diagnostic Medical Sonography (DMS) Program at UCHealth University of Colorado Hospital provides high-quality clinical and didactic education needed to pass the American Registry of Diagnostic Medical Sonography (ARDMS) certification exams in physics, obstetrics, gynecological, abdominal and superficial structure ultrasound.
+This program, located at UCHealth University of Colorado Hospital, Anschutz Medical Campus, maintains excellence by emphasizing clinical training and an advanced didactic curriculum.

-The curriculum includes classroom instruction, laboratory training, and hands-on scanning experience.
-This is a 12-month program, with each academic year beginning the first week of September and running through the end of August.
-All instruction is conducted at UCHealth University of Colorado Hospital.
-The program is considered full-time, Monday through Friday, from 8 a.m. to 4:30 p.m, and includes four clinical and one didactic day of instruction each week.
+The curriculum includes classroom instruction, laboratory training and hands-on scanning experience.
+This is a 13-month program, with each academic year beginning the first week of August and running through the end of August the following year.
+All instruction is conducted in person at UCHealth University of Colorado Hospital in Aurora.
+The program is full-time, Monday through Friday, from 8 a.m. to 4:30 p.m., and includes four clinical and one didactic day of instruction each week.

 Graduation requirements for this program include satisfactory completion of required clinical competencies, a grade percentage above 70 percent in all subject areas and tuition payment in full.